egnyte/egnyte-js-sdk/src/docs/api.md

 body | If the query happened, error.body contains the body of the response

 The "Developer over QPS" error is not returned at all, instead a call is repeated when appropriate.

+## Providing your own http request implementation

+You can provide a request function as the `httpRequest` option.

+It has to accept an `options` object and a result callback `function(error, responseObject, responseBody)`

+It should be compatible with npm module called *xhr*.